Skip to main content

 The outcome

 The case moved from severely worn upper-arch teeth and an uneven, compromised smile to a more balanced, natural-looking, and structurally sound result.
-The tooth length is restored.
-The proportions match the patient’s facial features.
-The restorative margins are smooth, the shade is natural, and the bite is stable.
+The tooth length was restored.
+The proportions were designed to fit the patient’s facial features.
+The restorative margins were refined, the shade was natural, and the bite was stabilized.
+The goal was not simply to make the teeth look better.
+The goal was to create a result that could function comfortably and predictably over time.

 Result Highlights